chirun-ncl/chirun/README.md

 ### Compile the Sample Course
  * Install the `makecourse` package using the instructions above
  * Clone the sample course: `git clone https://github.com/coursebuilder-ncl/sample_course.git`
- * Change into the directory you just cloned to and run "make local" to build and view a local version of the sample course.
+ * Change into the directory you just cloned to and run `make local` to build and view a local version of the sample course.
  * The finished website output will be in `./sample_course/build`

+### Help!
+My LaTeX notes won't compile!

+LaTeX is compiled using the plasTeX python package.
+While it supports a large array of TeX and LaTeX features, not all packages are compatible.
+Complex packages must be implemented in python independently.

+If your notes are not compiling at all, the first thing to do is to take a look at which LaTeX packages you are using.
+Try removing one or more, simplifying your notes, until things start working.
+Complex packages that use PDF special commands are a common problem.

+If your notes compile, but the output is broken, you should check indiviual mathematical equations in your notes.
+Coursebuilder renders mathematics on the web with MathJax, and not all features available in LaTeX work in MathJax out of the box.

+In short you should start with short, simple LaTeX documents and slowly build up complexity once they are converting through CourseBuilder cleanly!